 After a car accident, most people get overwhelmed and confused about what they should do next.
 Victims might sustain obvious, serious, instantaneously apparent harms, while others may develop symptoms hours, days, or months later.

 If you’re involved in a car crash in California, it’s in your best interest to seek immediate attention from a healthcare provider for a thorough checkup.
 Also, it’s easy to think that you’re fine, but you may have severe yet invisible injuries that could deteriorate without treatment.
 Prompt medical care after the incident can boost your chances of securing compensation.

 Understandably, you may not be in the best physical and mental space to pursue compensation from the liable party.
-But a reliable southern California car accident attorney at The JLF Firm can protect your rights and facilitate the claim.
+But a reliable Downey car accident attorney at The JLF Firm can protect your rights and facilitate the claim.

 Types of Doctors You Might See Following a Car Accident

 The healthcare practitioner to visit following your car accident will depend on the severity and nature of your injuries.
 Generally, you should see a healthcare provider who can see you promptly and has the resources to diagnose and treat the trauma an examination reveals.

 Here are the recommended people to consult with following a car accident:

 Emergency medicine physician

 If the crash has caused serious bodily harm, you must head straight to the local hospital’s emergency department.
 This section has ER (emergency room) specialists focusing on stabilizing and treating patients with acute health concerns or traumatic injuries.